 We are exposed to the impact of interest rate changes and manage this exposure through the use of variable-rate and fixed-rate debt and by utilizing interest rate swaps.
 We do not enter into contracts for trading purposes and do not use leveraged instruments.
-The market risk associated with debt obligations as of December 29, 2023 has not materially changed from September 29, 2023 (see Part II, Item 7A "Quantitative and Qualitative Disclosure About Market Risk" in our Annual Report on Form 10-K for the fiscal year ended September 29, 2023 filed with the SEC on November 21, 2023).
-However, we completed several debt related transactions during the first quarter of fiscal 2024 that significantly reduced our consolidated debt and therefore our related exposure to this market risk.
-First, we redeemed the 6.375% Senior Notes due 2025 of \$1,500.0 million from the proceeds received in conjunction with the separation and distribution of the Uniform segment.
+The market risk associated with debt obligations as of March 29, 2024 has not materially changed from September 29, 2023 (see Part II, Item 7A "Quantitative and Qualitative Disclosure About Market Risk" in our Annual Report on Form 10-K for the fiscal year ended September 29, 2023 filed with the SEC on November 21, 2023).
+However, we completed several debt related transactions during the first half of fiscal 2024 that significantly reduced our consolidated debt and the applicable margin used to calculate our interest expense.
+As a result, we reduced our related exposure to this market risk.
+During the first quarter of fiscal 2024, we redeemed the 6.375% Senior Notes due 2025 of \$1,500.0 million from the proceeds received in conjunction with the separation and distribution of the Uniform segment.
 In addition, the Uniform segment United States term loans of \$800.0 million due 2025 and \$700.0 million due 2028 were removed from our condensed consolidated financial statements as a result of the separation and distribution of the Uniform segment on September 30, 2023.
-See Note 4 to the condensed consolidated financial statements related to the changes in our debt levels.
-See Note 5 to the condensed consolidated financial statements for a discussion of our derivative instruments and Note 13 for the disclosure of the fair value and related carrying value of our debt obligations as of December 29, 2023.
+During the second quarter of fiscal 2024, we entered into Amendment No. 14 to the Credit Agreement, which provides for a reduction of the applicable margin for U.S. denominated Term B Loans.
+See Note 5 to the condensed consolidated financial statements for a discussion of our derivative instruments and Note 14 for the disclosure of the fair value and related carrying value of our debt obligations as of March 29, 2024.